drp227/daniel-portfolio/README.md

 Please contact me for any questions, concerns, or if you would like any business references.

-Thank you for your time and consideration.
+Thank you so much for your time and consideration.

 ## Screenshot
 ![Portfolio Screenshot](https://user-images.githubusercontent.com/109008159/181360345-f9c70b82-6b33-4846-a426-f15077eecfb5.png)